Insights

 Posted in: Case Feed

-Read ArticleThe Ethics Of Unexplained Wealth Orders
+Read ArticleThe Ethics Of Unexplained Wealth Order

-The Ethics Of Unexplained Wealth Orders In May 2019, the National Crime Agency (NCA) issued an Unexplained Wealth Order (UWO) (the recipient cannot be named for legal reasons).
+In May 2019, the National Crime Agency (NCA) issued an Unexplained Wealth Order (UWO) (the recipient cannot be named for legal reasons).
 It is the second time the use of this new weapon against anti-corruption has been employed.
-The suspect is a “politically exposed person” and suspected of being […]
+The suspect is a “politically exposed person” and suspected of being involved with organised crime.
+He has […]

 Posted in: Article